jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 18. Which command is used to search within files using textual filter patterns?
 d. grep

-19. When you combine a tar (tape archive. and an additional compression method--what is the name for the resulting file?
+19. Which command can be used to count lines that are in a text file?
-d. tarball
+b. wc

-20. What is the name of the GNU compression tool project released in 1992?
+20. Which command can be used to find unique line occurrences in a text file?
-d. gzip
+b. uniq

-## Chapter 07
+## Chapter 07 - Review Questions

 Introduction to Linux Editors, Introduction to Shell Scripts, and User Profiles